15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 On site is an experienced cook/housekeeper for all food preparation.
 A morning and afternoon snack each include foods from at least two food groups and a full course lunch including all recommended food groups.
 Please keep us informed about any food allergies.
 All food purchased or donated for JRCC is from government inspected facilities such as Superstore, Sobey’s, Walmart, Costco, Groucher’s Farm Market & Avery’s Farm Market.

 Food & Nutrition Regulations in a Daycare Setting

 Food is not Used to Reinforce Desired Behaviors

 When children are respected for who they are and are supported by caring adults and peers to resolve difficult situations, external motivators, such as food, are not required.
 Using food as a motivator teaches children that food is associated with an action and not with hunger.
 It can teach children to prefer some foods over others and can alter children’s natural ability to respond to internal cues that allow them to know when they are hungry and when they are full.

 When a child’s team (which may include staff, external professionals and the child’s parents/guardians) has determined that food is the most appropriate and natural way to reinforce desired behaviors and support the child’s development, then a routine-based plan (RBP) must be developed for the child.
 The RBP must include a plan for replacing and/or reducing the use of food as a motivator.

-2. Staff and care providers encourage children to respond to hunger and feelings of fullness and children are not forced to finish food that has been served.
+Staff and care providers encourage children to respond to hunger and feelings of fullness and children are not forced to finish food that has been served.
 Children will be reminded that they should only serve themselves what food they are willing to eat.

 Policy on Reporting Child Abuse: